 - Tell us a little bit about what you do every day.
 What are your core responsibilities?

 I work in the Biotech Team in a leadership position.
 I am supporting colleagues in our engagement with fascinating small and medium-sized companies, as they pursue their drug or device research journey.
 Therefore I support teams, develop the strategy, and collaborate in a multidisciplinary team to get the right research solution to best meet the client's needs, and those of future patients and research participants.
 This involves management, leadership, teamwork, business development, and achieving commercial success.

-- What traits and skills needed to be successful in your role?
+- What traits and skills are needed to be successful in your role?

 You need to apply business principles, hence listen and understand the needs of organizations you work with.
 Key to this is a clear focus on the patient, the research, and business outcomes for the organizations you work with.
 A solution focus, accountability, innovation, and tenacity are all elements that are strong features.

 - What would you like people to know about your job or department?